hltcoe/peer_measure/README.md

-# Probably of Equal Expected Rank
+# Probability of Equal Expected Rank

 This package is the Python implementation of the MLIR fairness measure "Probability of Equal Expected Rank" using `ir_measures`.